 Federal regulations require that the State Planning Council, acting as the single statewide MPO in Rhode Island, adopt a new TIP at a minimum of every four (4) years.
 The TIP must present a four (4) year program, by year, and may present additional projects proposed for funding in future years.
-The current FFY13-16 TIP covers the required four federal fiscally constrained years and has one additional category called “Future Years” which includes projects that would be pursued should additional funds become available.
-The MPO is in the process of developing a new TIP.
-The new TIP, the FFY 17-25 TIP, is proposed to cover a longer time period by including the required four (4) fiscally constrained years and expanding the previous single “Future Years” category.
-This longer timeframe better aligns with the State’s shift to a more asset management approach to transportation planning and offers municipalities and the general public a better idea of which projects are moving through development into implementation.
+The previous FFY13-16 TIP covered the required four federal fiscally constrained years and had one additional category called “Future Years” which included projects that would be pursued should additional funds become available.
+The newly approved TIP, the FFY 17-25 TIP, covers a longer time period; it includes the required four (4) fiscally constrained years and expands the previous single “Future Years” category.
+This longer timeframe better aligns with the State’s shift to an asset management approach to transportation planning and offers municipalities and the general public a better idea of which projects are moving through development into implementation.
 An asset management based system of planning increases the emphasis on preservation and maintenance to keep assets in good condition, avoiding more expensive long term costs.
 Asset management focuses on making the best investment decisions that will result in the best long term benefit for the State’s entire transportation network.

 A project’s inclusion in the TIP is a critical step, but it does not represent an allocation of funds, obligation to fund, or grant of funds.
 Projects supported with federal dollars are only guaranteed funding after the Rhode Island Department of Transportation (RIDOT) or the Rhode Island Public Transit Authority (RIPTA) or the U.S. Department of Transportation (USDOT) reviews the design, financing, and environmental impacts of a project.
 Project sponsors must work cooperatively with RIDOT, RIPTA, or the federal agencies to guarantee the federal funding identified in the TIP.
 This federal guarantee is referred to as an obligation.